ageagainstthemachine/circuitpython-pi-pico-w-bmp180-influxdb/README.md

 # circuitpython-pi-pico-w-bmp180-influxdb
-A CircuitPython example for the Raspberry Pi Pico W which sends data from a BMP180 sensor to an InfluxDB v2 server.
+A CircuitPython example using asyncio for the Raspberry Pi Pico W which sends data from a BMP180 sensor to an InfluxDB v2 server.